We are open Friday to Monday 10am - 4pm. | 01752 837645

 Potoroo

 These animals are classed as near threatened in the wild.
-Here at Dartmoor Zoo, we’re lucky enough to have a small family made up of parents Sydney and Adelaide and their young joey, Bendigo.
+Here at Dartmoor Zoo, we’re lucky enough to have two named Sydney and Adelaide!

 Short Clawed Otter